 - Disability.
 Title I of Americans with Disabilities Act (ADA), which prohibits discrimination against equally qualified employees based on their disability.

 - Age.
 Age Discrimination in Employment Act, which bars employers to discriminate against employees ages 40 or older based on their age.

 - Pregnancy.
 Pregnancy Discrimination Act, which disallows employers from discriminating against a woman because of pregnancy or a related condition.

 - Termination.
 Wrongful termination cases, which largely refers to employment termination of protected classes of employees, e.g. the FMLA protection.

 - Retaliation.
-Retaliation describes the terminating, harassment, humiliation, or demotion of employees as a form of punishment for reporting a discrimination complaint or lawsuit.
+Retaliation describes the terminating, humiliation, or demotion of employees as a form of punishment for reporting a discrimination complaint or lawsuit.

 Spike in Employment Cases Due to COVID-19

 Especially in times of Covid-19, employees have begun to bring cases against employers for not providing a safe workplace in violation of OSHA and other regulations.
 All across the country, including the DFW metroplex, the dire economic situation and the difficult consequences of handling the Coronavirus crisis have led to a spike of litigation cases.

 - Unprecedented Amount of Terminations (more than 20m unemployed)

 - Exposure to Hazardous Workplace During Covid-19 (lack of PPE)